sindresorhus/eslint-plugin-unicorn/docs/rules/no-anonymous-default-export.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

-Ensuring that default exports are named helps improve the grepability of the codebase by encouraging the re-use of the same identifier for the module's default export at its declaration site and at its import sites.
+Naming default exports improves codebase searchability by ensuring consistent identifier use for a module's default export, both where it's declared and where it's imported.

 ## Fail